| Stratford Police Service Board: |

 |

-Police Service Boards are responsible for:
+| Police Service Boards are responsible for: |

 |

-- appoint the members of the municipal police service;
+- Employing members of the police service

 The oversight of Ontario’s police services by civilian boards, which ensure that police services operate at arm’s length from their respective municipal councils, is a governance model that is admired around the globe.